 2a.
 Avenida Norte #11, Antigua, Guatemala

 Located on a quiet side street, the 26–suite hotel faces the Convent of Las Capuchinas, only four blocks from Antigua's central plaza.
-El Convento's stone facade belies its luxurious inner sanctuary, a blending of Guatemalan and colonial décor.
+El Convento's stone facade and cramped entrance belies its luxurious inner sanctuary, a blending of Guatemalan and colonial décor.
 Heavy dark wooden doors open to flickering candles on a wooden ledge.
 Around the corner, a grand living room with high ceilings features elegant sofas, a fireplace, a stocked library, and a laptop corner, with classical music adding to the drama of the lavishly decorated formal room.

 A Guatemalan artist carved intricate designs onto the doors of some guest rooms.
 All the suites have conical fireplaces and duvets on comfortable mattresses.
-The long list of amenities includes and electronic safe, soft robes, a towel heater, L'Occitane toiletries, a flat screen TV, and music that can be piped into the bedroom and bath.
-Special touches include a complimentary laptop upon request and an iPod dock.
+The long list of amenities includes an electronic safe, soft robes, a towel heater, L'Occitane toiletries, a flat screen TV, and music that can be piped into the bedroom and bath.
+Special touches include a complimentary laptop upon request and an iPhone dock.
 Maids leave a surprise ceramic animal on the pillow during turndown service.
 If you request room service, don't be surprised if a brown–robed friar monk greets you at your door.

 The suites are the best choice if you are a couple traveling alone.
 For larger accommodations, the master suites have a circular wrought iron staircase that winds up to a loft with double beds, bathroom, lounge chairs and all the amenities found downstairs except a fireplace.

-Review and photos by Sandra Kennedy
+Review and photos by Timothy Scott